arikkfir/devbot/README.md

 Alpha.
 Do not use.

-- [ ] Automate a way to detect API condition reasons not used (unused methods in status objects?)
+- [ ] Simplify status updates to avoid all those "if" statements
+- [ ] Recreate the e2e tests to test drive the system
+- [ ] Recreate the unit tests